Troubleshooting

 Symptom: Compilation fails with errors referencing embedded/rtos, embedded/arch/..., or other packages under the embedded/ prefix.

-Cause: You need the go1.24.5-embedded toolchain (or later) and the n64.env environment file.
+Cause: You need the go1.24.5-embedded toolchain and the n64.env workflow.
 The standard Go toolchain does not include the embedded runtime packages.

 Fix:

 1. Install the N64-capable Go toolchain.
-Follow the installation guide in Getting Started.
+Follow the installation guide in Installation.

-2. Make sure n64.env exists in your project root and is sourced before building:
+2. Make sure n64.env exists in your project root, then build with it explicitly:

 1. Verify your Go version: